BCDA-APS/pvWebMonitor/docs/source/configuration/manage.rst

    This file contains the current system process identifier (*pid*) of the ``pvWebMonitor`` process.
 Do not change this file.
 ``RETVAL``:
-   Value returned by this script.
+   Internal use.
 Do not change this.

 .. _cron: